Saboor-Hussain/Smart-Campus/README.md

 3. Open the project files using your preferred code editor.

-4. Launch the project in a web browser to interact with its features.
+4. Launch the project with XAMMP Control Panel.

 ## License